 Have a Application-level gateway installed on all hosts

 c.
 Unlike UDP, TCP establishes a connection before communicating and as part of that has an ACCEPT stage in which it blocks to wait for a client to connect.
 Having multiple threads would allow for the server to wait to connect with multiple users at the same time.
 I spoke about “If there is only one thread that serves all clients, then all the others would be put in a queue.
-This would increase the amount of time that later users have to wait for their request to be processed.” and “If you have multiple threads, then you can service multiple people at once which decreases the amount of wait time and can potentially serve people immediately.
+This would increase the amount of time that later users have to wait for their request to be processed.” and “If you have multiple threads, then you can service multiple people at once which decreases the amount of wait time and can potentially serve peoplef immediately.
 If demand is still high and there are still people on the queue, this will be resolved quickly because there are more worker threads processing request.”

 Also could be worth mentioning that ACCEPT is usually blocking